yehudacohen/alchemy/alchemy-web/docs/providers/ai/data.md

+---
+title: Managing Generic Data with AI in Alchemy
+description: Learn how to use Alchemy's AI provider to generate structured data (like JSON, YAML) based on prompts and schemas.
+---

 # Data

 The Data resource uses AI models to generate structured content based on a schema.
 It leverages the [Vercel AI SDK](https://sdk.vercel.ai/docs) for content generation with type validation.